CELEBRATING 10 YEARS

 NAMIC Vision Award

 Platinum Remi Award

 The Webby Award

 The Webby People's Voice Award

 Voices of the Civil Rights Movement is free and ungated to the general public, available across a variety of platforms.

 IN THE COMMUNITY

-Through the Voices of the Civil Rights Movement platform, Comcast NBCUniversal is proud to celebrate the rich contributions of locally and nationally recognized civil rights leaders across the company’s footprint.
-From intimate salon-style dinners to signature debut screenings, Voices creates meaningful moments that extend beyond the screen, bringing communities together to honor the civil rights icons that walk among them.
+Through the Voices of the Civil Rights Movement platform, Comcast NBCUniversal is proud to celebrate the rich contributions of civil rights leaders across the company’s footprint.
+From signature debut screenings to intimate celebrations, Voices creates meaningful moments that bring communities together to honor the civil rights icons that walk among them.